BenSimmers/create-vite-bootstrapper/README.md

 ```

 ## Notes
-This is a companion command for the template repository [TypeScript-Vite-React](https://github.com/BenSimmers/TypeScript-Vite-React-app.git) which is used as the boilerplate for the project.
+This is a companion command for the template repository [TypeScript-Vite-React](https://github.com/BenSimmers/TypeScript-Vite-React-app.git) and the [Bun-api-base](https://github.com/BenSimmers/bun-api-base) which can be used as the boilerplate for the project.

 ## Contributing
 - This is a simple script, but we are using changesets as a way to manage versioning.
 Please make sure to create a changeset for your changes.